-It is with deep regret that Chads Theatre announce the death of our friend and member Terry Anderson who had been a member for sixty years.
+It is with deep regret that Chads Theatre announce the death of our friend and member Terry Anderson who had been a member for years.

 Terry was born on the 2nd of July 1936 to Alec and Nora.
 He was their second child following his older brother Howard.